Crystal Mangum: Second-degree murder conviction

 Mangum was arrested on April 3, 2011, following accusations that she repeatedly stabbed and seriously injured a boyfriend, Reginald Daye.
 She was charged with assault with a deadly weapon with intent to kill or inflicting serious bodily injury, a class C felony in North Carolina.
 Ten days later, Daye died in the hospital, and Mangum was indicted on a murder charge.
 Mangum was held in jail under a $300,000 secured bail bond, which was set prior to her boyfriend's death.
 On November 1, 2011, Mangum was deemed competent to stand trial for murder.

 On May 1, 2012, Mangum's attorney withdrew, citing the release by Mangum of confidential information regarding her case to her supporters.
 On February 20, 2013, Mangum was released on bail until trial.

 At the trial, Mangum argued that she stabbed Daye in self-defense, as she was being assaulted by him.
 The prosecution argued that the forensic evidence supported Daye's dying statement that he was attempting to get away from Mangum when he was stabbed.

 On November 22, 2013, she was convicted of second-degree murder by a jury of seven men and five women.
 Judge Paul Ridgeway sentenced her to serve a minimum of 14 years and two months and a maximum of 17 years and nine months in prison.
-According to the North Carolina Department of Public Safety, she is projected to be released from prison on February 27, 2026.

 In 2015, Mangum filed for an appeal of her 2013 conviction due to testimony allowed during trial related to an argument with a man in 2010.
 She later filed grievances with the North Carolina Bar Association against the attorney that filed the appeal and her attorneys from the 2013 murder trial.
 The bar declined to take any action.

 In 2018, Mangum appeared before Superior Court Judge Carolyn J. Thompson in Durham County on motions Mangum filed against the Durham County Police Department, the Durham County District Attorney's Office and Police Officer Marianne Bond for malicious prosecution related to 2011 larceny charges.
 When arrested in 2011, Mangum was in possession of two money orders from Daye.
 Mangum stated that the money orders were given to her by Daye to pay rent and that Daye, prior to his death, had confirmed this to Bond.
 However, Bond and the DA's Office sought to charge Mangum with two counts of larceny, one for each money order.
 Judge Thompson dismissed the motion due to the expiration of the three year statute of limitations.
-Mangum has not been convicted of the larceny charges.
+Mangum has not been convicted of the larceny charges..

 As of August 2018, Mangum was held at Neuse Correctional Institution in Goldsboro, North Carolina.

+According to the North Carolina Department of Public Safety, Mangum served 12 years and 3 months in prison and was released on Friday, February 27, 2026.